humphreygaming/surviv-cheat-source/README.md

-# Welcome
+# IceHacksGP Surviv.io Cheat Injector Source Code
-This is the source code for IceHacks Surviv.io Cheat Injector.
-Don't ask how to use or what everything says because if you don't know JS then you really shouldn't be here.
-Pull Requests are welcome, as the updates are checked and verified and eventually will go on to the main cheat itself.
+This is the main hosting place for the source code that makes IceHacks Surviv.io Cheat Injector do stuff.
+Pull Requests are openly welcomed; these will be checked, compiled, and verified and may eventualy end up in the main cheat itself.

-# Readme
+# Usage
-In the containing folder you will find a couple of files and folders.
-The breakdown is very simple.
-You have a
+### Folder Structure
+A couple of *files* and *folders*

 - Output Folder
 - Source Folder
-- Github stuff
+- Couple of Github stuff
-- Surviv.io's App.js (maybe)
+- Surviv.io's App.js, if available
 - Compiler
 - Installer
 - Package
 - Package Lock
 - Webpack Configuration

+### File Usage
-A basic run down of what the FILES do:
+A basic run down on what the *files* do

-- Github files are nothing
-- app.js is surviv.io's source code.
-It is mainly included as reference and will need to be updated accordingly.
+- "app.js" is surviv.io's source code when available.
+This is mostly included just as reference and will need to be updated accordingly.
-- Compiler.bat is just an easy way to compile the source code once you finish editing/adding stuff.
-Think of it as an "export" button that outputs the files towards the output folder.
-More on that later.
-- Installer.bat is also an easy way to install node.js.
-It is only to be used once or whenever you need to update something, unless for whatever reason you feel like spamming it.
-- Package.json and Package-lock.json are both part of the compiler (npx webpack).
-This works alonside:
-Webpack.config.json, a configuration file.
-Here you can change SCI's version from 2.1.4 to 2.1.5 and so on.
+- "compiler.bat" is an export-like batch file, runs "*npx webpack*", and outputs a packaged and obfuscated cheat.
+- "installer.bat" is a batch file that installs node.js, runs "*npm i*".
+Must be installed when source code is first adquired, will install in a folder in this directory.
+- "package.json" sets dependencies and info
+- "package-lock.json" builds a dependency structure
+- "webpack.config.json" runs obfuscation, generates a secret key, automatically sets the manifest version to X.X.X

+### Folder Usage
-- A basic run down on what FOLDERS do
+A basic run down on what the *folders* do

 Output is where the extension itself is exported to.
 You can use this folder as sort of a test bin of sorts.
 The layout of this folder should already look familiar.
 Its all the source code obfuscated and packed.